-I always have an idea of my own about how such tool should look like, behave, and what result should it produce.
-A concept that, in my head, is significantly better that current mainstream options.
+I always have an idea about how such tool should look like, behave, and what result should it produce.
+A concept that in my head, is significantly better that current mainstream options.

 There are many issues with this approach: